MKundana/FlinkEcommerce/README.md

 To verify if your Kerberos principal has the correct permissions to write to HDFS, you should perform a manual "Simulated Test" on the cluster command line.

-1. Clear any old tickets
+# 1. Clear any old tickets
-# kdestroy
+kdestroy

-2. Authenticate using your keytab
+# 2. Authenticate using your keytab
-# kinit -kt kundana.keytab kundana@ALEPHYS.COM
+kinit -kt kundana.keytab kundana@ALEPHYS.COM

-3. Try to create a dummy file in your target HDFS directory
+# 3. Try to create a dummy file in your target HDFS directory
-# hadoop fs -touchz /user/kundana/transaction_data/test_connection.txt
+hadoop fs -touchz /user/kundana/transaction_data/test_connection.txt

 ********************************************************************************

-To build the package:
+# To build the package:

 cd sai/FlinkCommerce
 mvn clean package

 flink run -m yarn-cluster   -c FlinkCommerce.test   -Dsecurity.kerberos.login.principal=kundana@ALEPHYS.COM   -Dsecurity.kerberos.login.keytab=/tmp/kundana.keytab   -Djobmanager.memory.process.size=2048m   -Dtaskmanager.memory.process.size=2048m   -Dtaskmanager.numberOfTaskSlots=1   target/FlinkCommerce-1.0-SNAPSHOT.jar

+# To list the jobs

-# flink List
+flink List

 ------------------ Running/Restarting Jobs -------------------
 17.04.2026 02:58:02 : 34a01a7c1ecdab8fbf4a1e397b20daf2 : Kafka-to-HDFS (RUNNING)

+# To stop the Job with savepoint

-# flink stop --savepointPath hdfs:///user/kundana/savepoints 34a01a7c1ecdab8fbf4a1e397b20daf2
+flink stop --savepointPath hdfs:///user/kundana/savepoints 34a01a7c1ecdab8fbf4a1e397b20daf2

 Suspending job "34a01a7c1ecdab8fbf4a1e397b20daf2" with a CANONICAL savepoint.
 Triggering stop-with-savepoint for job 34a01a7c1ecdab8fbf4a1e397b20daf2.